You are here

 • • •

-The POD DC is LEED Silver-certified with a design full of extensive green features.
+The Motto by Hilton Washington DC City Center is LEED Silver-certified with a design full of extensive green features.
 You will find refillable water stations throughout the hotel, a vegetated roof area for hosting events and smart LED lighting and air conditioning with infrared sensors that auto shut when you are not in the room.

 • • •